2018-2019 Academic Catalogs

 The Master of Science in Management, the Master of Science in Information Systems, and the Master of Science in Sports Management require capstone courses that are taken at the end of each program.
 The instructor of the capstone course, following departmental guidelines, establishes the requirements of the course and the grading mechanisms.
 Capstone courses are typically designed to address significant program learning outcomes and usually involve some type of project or other deliverable.

 Theses and master’s projects have value as records of scholarship at MSU.
-Therefore, the University preserves and makes available theses and project reports to scholars and the public by maintaining an archival collection and a circulating collection.
-All approved theses or projects (bound copy and/or electronic copy) completed by an MSU student is permanently preserved in the Library available for public access and circulation as part of the Gordon B. Olson Library thesis/project collection.
+Therefore, the University preserves and makes available theses and project reports to scholars and the public by completing a search with ProQuest.
+All approved theses or projects completed by an MSU student is permanently archived through submission to ProQuest.

 Please refer to the document "Thesis Final Review Process After Defense" on the Graduate School website which will assist in submitting a thesis for the final review in the Graduate School: http://www.minotstateu.edu/graduate/current_students/theses-guide.shtml.